THE HIDE MARKET – OCTOBER 3, 2016

-The USDA’s Export Sales Report released on September 15, 2016 for sales made during the seven day period ending September 8, 2016 indicated that 431,100 hides and wet blue equivalents were sold for export during that period.
-This number is up from the 338,500 pieces reported sold for export during the previous week.
-China was the number one buyer purchasing 207,500 pieces or about 48 percent of the total sales.
+The USDA’s Export Sales Report released on September 29, 2016 for sales made during the seven day period ending September 22, 2016 stated that 604,500 U.S. hides and wet blue equivalents were sold for export during that period.
+This number is up about 9.5 percent from the 551,500 pieces reported to have sold for export during the preceding week.
+China took the biggest share purchasing 339,000 units, followed by Korea which purchased 117,900 pieces.

-The Federally Inspected Slaughter (FIS) for the week ending Saturday September 17, 2016 was an estimated 604,000 cattle.
-That number is up from the 578,081 head processed during same week last year.
-Year-to-date cattle slaughter is an estimated to be up 900,000 head or 4.4 percent from a year ago.
+The Federally Inspected Slaughter (FIS) for the week ending Saturday October 1, 2016 was an estimated 611,000 cattle.
+That number is up from the estimated 592,000 cattle slaughtered the prior week and up from the estimated 569,000 head processed during same period last year.
+Year-to-date cattle slaughter is estimated to be up 4.5% over last year.

 Korean tanners are not in the office today as they are observing their country’s Foundation Day national holiday.
 Chinese tanners will be out of their office celebrating their country’s National Holidays all this week.
 We should expect activity in the U.S. hide market to be curtailed to a large degree.
 With the business that appeared to have been put on the books by U.S. suppliers over the last couple of weeks, we don’t think a week of slower business will have an impact on hide or wet blue values.
 U.S. Cattle slaughter was up last week, but we are being told that that number is at or near the top of what we will see for the rest of this year.
 For this week, we look for U.S. hide suppliers to ask prices that are higher than their most recent sales levels, and to show no interest in any bids that come in at lower than last booked prices.
 Wishing our Chinese friends enjoy their holidays, and that everyone has a good week.

 “There was a lot of pressure on these guys the last two years.
 More and more pressure, more and more questions.”